A theory of generalised coordinates for stochastic differential equations: Introduction

 \textbf{The basic idea:} We can express the solution of a many times differentiable SDE by its Taylor expansion at any time point.
 (If the SDE's coefficients are analytic we can consider the Taylor series).
 We can then reformulate the SDE as a dynamically-evolving Taylor expansion.
 If we define the coefficients of these Taylor expansions to be our generalised coordinates, the SDE becomes a linear ordinary differential equation in the high-dimensional space of generalised coordinates.
 We can then analyse the behaviour of this simpler dynamical system which (depending on context) gives us useful approximations or exact analytical solutions to the original equation.
 The question throughout is: how far can you go with Taylor expansions?

 \textbf{History:} The use of generalised coordinates to analyse physical systems is ubiquitous in physics.
-To the best of our knowledge, the specific approach presented here was originally applied to SDEs as the basis of computationally straightforward and robust filtering of smooth time-series, specifically in the context of neuroimaging time-series obtained through functional magnetic resonance imaging \cite{fristonVariationalTreatmentDynamic2008,fristonGeneralisedFiltering2010}.
+To the best of our knowledge, the specific approach presented here was originally applied to SDEs as the basis of computationally straightforward and robust filtering of smooth time-series---laying the foundations of the generalised filtering algorithm detailed later---specifically in the context of neuroimaging time-series obtained through functional magnetic resonance imaging \cite{fristonVariationalTreatmentDynamic2008,fristonGeneralisedFiltering2010}.
 This approach has since percolated into other fields including robotics and control, where it showed state-of-the-art performance for \textit{i)} radar tracking \cite{balajiBayesianStateEstimation2011}, \textit{ii)} filtering during a real quadrotor flight experiment \cite{bos2022free}, \textit{iii)} noise covariance estimation under coloured noise \cite{meera2023adaptive}, and \textit{iv)} system identification under coloured noise \cite{anil2021dynamic}.
 More recently, this approach was applied for analysing of SDEs in statistical physics, specifically in derivations of the free-energy principle \cite{fristonFreeEnergyPrinciple2023a,fristonPathIntegralsParticular2023}.
-In this paper we formalise and develop these ideas, and show that they have far-reaching applications throughout stochastic differential equations.
+In this paper we develop and formalise these ideas, and show that they have far-reaching applications throughout stochastic differential equations.